doughgle/cryptocracy/README.md

 By default, the `register` command will register `$HOME/.cryptocracy/user.pub` as the public_key_file for the user.

+---

 #### Register Cloud Service Provider (CSP) with the Key Authority
-For a Cloud Service Provider, the registration procedure is almost the same as for a user.
+For a *Cloud Service Provider*, the registration procedure is almost the same as for a user.

 First the CSP generates a key pair: